-4. Timestamp: There are still time-order issues with L2 data event times (as well as group time, flash start time, and flash end time), but these issues normally do not pose any major problems for most analyses; a fix is planned for next year.
+4. Timestamps: GOES-18 GLM flash timing errors are in-family with GOES-17 GLM timing error analyses (i.e., the most probable timing error is -0.8 ms).
+There are still time-order issues with L2 data event times (as well as group time, flash start time, and flash end time), but these issues normally do not pose any major problems for most analyses; and a fix is planned for next year.

-5. Family Links: Family linkages refer to the correspondence between events, groups and flashes.
+5. Family Links: Family linkages refer to the correspondence between events, groups, and flashes.
 For example, a "childless" group is a group with no events, and an "orphan" event is an event with no parent group.
 All downward family links have been fixed (effective when the DO.07.00.00 software version went operational on October 15, 2018).
 Upward family links will not be done, due to bandwidth constraints.

-6. Unsigned Integer Read: In order to save storage space, some floating-point variables (such as times, latitude, and longitude) are stored in the GLM NetCDF file as a lower resolution internal format with a "scale_factor" and "add_offset" attribute.
+6. Unsigned Integer Read: In order to save storage space, some floating-point variables (such as times, latitude, and longitude) are stored in the GLM NetCDF file as a lower resolution internal format with a "scale\factor" and "add\offset" attribute.
 Some of the GLM data is stored in a non-standard format (as unsigned integers).
 This is an issue that affects multiple instruments on GOES-16/17, and a pilot fix was worked via ADR 844 with implementation on November 5, 2018.
 The classic model for NetCDF does not support internal storage of unsigned integers larger than 8 bits.
-Despite this, many of the variables in the GOES-16/17 data are stored internally in the NetCDF files as either 16-bits or 32-bits unsigned integers.
-A future version of NetCDF (CDF5) will have options for internal storage of unsigned integers, but the GOES program does not use that version (CDF5).
-To get around this lack of unsigned integer support, the GOES program added a non-standard attribute "Unsigned", to designate which variables are stored internally as unsigned.
-Unfortunately, with the DO.07 version of the code, some variables that are stored as unsigned integers are not marked as such with the "Unsigned" attribute (this is a bug in the code).
-So, until a fix is achieved (for both the non-standard "Unsigned" attribute and the totally unmarked unsigned integers), we recommend using the low level NetCDF readers (the ones that read the NATIVE file formats) and use the following process to convert from the native format to the actual data format:
+Despite this, many of the variables in the GOES-16/17 data are stored internally in the NetCDF files as either 16-bits or 32-bits unsigned integers, but the GOES program does not use that version (CDF5).
+To get around this lack of unsigned integer support, the GOES program added a non-standard attribute "\Unsigned", to designate which variables are stored internally as unsigned.
+Unfortunately, with the DO.07 version of the code, some variables that are stored as unsigned integers are not marked as such with the "\Unsigned" attribute (this is a bug in the code).
+So, until a fix is achieved (for both the non-standard "\Unsigned" attribute and the totally unmarked unsigned integers), we recommend using the low level NetCDF readers (the ones that read the NATIVE file formats) and use the following process to convert from the native format to the actual data format:

-Retrieve the variable data (using low level routines): For MOST of the variables that should be read as unsigned integers, there is an attribute "Unsigned" for that variable.
+Retrieve the variable data (using low level routines): For MOST of the variables that should be read as unsigned integers, there is an attribute "\Unsigned" for that variable.
 The internal variable should then be read and cast to an unsigned integer of either 16 or 32 bits (depending on the size of the internal variable).
-This step must be completed before applying scale_factor and add_offset values to convert from scaled unsigned integer to science units.
+This step must be completed before applying scale\factor and add\offset values to convert from scaled unsigned integer to science units.

-Exceptions to the Rule: As it turns out, not all unsigned internal variables are actually marked with the attribute "Unsigned".
+Exceptions to the Rule: As it turns out, not all unsigned internal variables are actually marked with the attribute "\Unsigned".
 We have designated these variables as "stealth unsigned variables" (SUVs).
 There is no physical way to determine which of the remaining variables are SUVs.
-The list below indicated the current set (the ones we have found) that are SUVs in DO.07 and will need to be converted like the variables that have the "Unsigned" attribute (note, each of these):
+The list below indicated the current set (the ones we have found) that are SUVs in DO.07 and will need to be converted like the variables that have the "\Unsigned" attribute (note, each of these):